google/vandalir/README.md

 To start the full pipeline on a c file simply run:

 ```
-./run.sh path/to/sourcefile.c
+./run.sh -f path/to/sourcefile.c
 ```

 The results are then stored in the output directory.

-If no path is specified the bo.c file from the test directory is used.
+Additional parameters for run.sh

+`-p  generate profile using souffle's profiler`

+`-c  compile to C++ before executing (useful if large/complex programs are analyzed)`

 The current processing pipeline done within this script consists of the following steps: